wp-plugins/super-simple-google-analytics/readme.txt

 3. Source of the tracking code inserted just before &lt;/body&gt;.

 == Changelog ==
+= 1.5.1 =
+* Fixed an error causing malformed tracking code to be output.

 = 1.5.0 =
 * Added a option to toggle tracking of logged in administrators.
 * Added internationalization language support.